mmondics/openshift-intro/README.md

     ![cluster-settings-clusteroperators.png](/images/cluster-settings-clusteroperators.png)

     Each clusterOperator is responsible for managing resources related to a specific OpenShift function.
-For example, the `authentication` clusterOperator manages all of the resources (pods, routes, secrets, etc.) related to the LDAP authentication you are using to log in with the `userNN` username.
+For example, the `authentication` clusterOperator manages all of the resources (pods, routes, secrets, etc.) related to the LDAP authentication you are using to log in with the `zcxwsNN` username.

 7. In the Menu, **click Home -> Projects.**

     ![home-projects.png](/images/home-projects.png)

     The rest of the page is populated by projects.
-A project has been created for you to work in named `userNN-project` (where NN is your user number).
+A project has been created for you to work in named `zcxwsNN-project` (where NN is your user number).
 If your OpenShift administrator did not create this project for you, you should be able to do so yourself with the `Create Project` button in the top right of the projects page.

     Any project starting with `openshift-` or `kube-` contain the workloads running the OpenShift platform itself.

-8. **Click the userNN-project hyperlink** (where NN is your user number).
+8. **Click the zcxwsNN-project hyperlink** (where NN is your user number).

     Tip: With so many Projects displayed, you can use the search bar to find yours more easily.